Release Notes#

 Adds the new

-class used internally to consistently deal with n-dimensional tensors throughout the stack.
-This class also exposes thelabel_template
+Tensorclass used internally to consistently deal with n-dimensional tensors throughout the stack.
+This class also exposes thelabel_templatewhich allows an end-user to influence the translation procedure implemented infrom_polynomial_tensor().

 Adds the new